 Using the Marking button, or clicking with the middle button of the mouse on the scenes list, you can switch on or off the small markers you see in front the names on the list.
 If you use these to mark only the latest versions of the scenes, you can hide the previous versions of the scenes from the list, with the Marked scenes only switch near the top of the window.

-program.
-The button works as a normal button if you click
+in the program.
+The button works as a normal button if you

-on it.
-The menu appears only if you keep the mouse button
+click on it.
+The menu appears only if you keep the mouse

-pressed and move the mouse away from the button.
-These
+button pressed and move the mouse away from the button.

-menu buttons have a small triangle at the right bottom
+These menu buttons have a small triangle at the right

-corner.
-Usually clicking on the button with left
+bottom corner.
+Usually clicking on the button with left mouse button has

 button of the mouse has the same function as the